ChickenProp/ds-debug/README.md

 where `length` is an integer up to 19 decimal digits long, and `json` is a JSON string of `length` bytes, encoding a dict.
 The dict should have keys `name` and `val`, and other keys are ignored.

-The client simply connects to this, sends one packet of data for each `name=val` pair it was passed.
+The client simply connects to this, and sends one packet of data for each `name=val` pair it was passed.
 Clients for other languages would be easy to write.

+For that matter, it would be easy to write another server, if you want to examine your data with something other than python.